S-Nonogaki/BS-Horizon/README.md

             : z(min),z(max)        =     20.0000     55.0000
 ```

-**Step3.** Set calculation range and the number of division which gives the number of knots used for B-spline definition.
+**Step 3.** Set calculation range and the number of division which gives the number of knots used for B-spline definition.
 ```
 #####Calculation region#####
 Calculation region : x(min),x(max) = 0,100